Consensys/doc.rollups/docs/Reference/JSON-RPC.md

 ## `createMoneyOrder`

-Create a money order to transfer an amount between two accounts.
+Creates a money order to transfer an amount between two accounts.
 Both accounts must be in the rollup.

 ### Parameters